stemangiola/tidygate/README.md

 To select points which appear within any gates, filter for non-empty strings.
-To select points which appear within a specific gate, string pattern matchings can be used.
+To select points which appear within a specific gate, string pattern matching can be used.

 ``` r
 # Select points within any gate